Catroidvania/tetris-clone/README.md

 # tetris-clone
-tetris clone and bot written in with sdl and c++
+tetris clone and bot written in with sdl and c